songkeys/aimmit/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Credits

-- [Nutlope/aicommits](https://github.com/Nutlope/aicommits): the original project.
-I made this project because I want to make more customizations and provide a free service option.
-- OpenAI: the AI model provider.

 ## License